The Focus System is a simple, straightforward system specifically designed to create effective workouts for beginner clients.

 As a trainer developing your clientele, the goal is to make your clients feel comfortable and safe with exercise as quick as possible.
 In addition, it’s important as a trainer to stay consistent with your programming in order to establish your reputation.

-A common problem for new and experienced trainers is that they don’t know how to program workouts for beginner clients.
+A common problem for new and experienced trainers is that they don’t know how to create beginner workout programs.
 You have likely been working out for years and may have a difficult time putting yourself in the client’s shoes.

 A “make or break” period exists with new clients where the trainer has to get them to buy-into their program quickly.
 Usually, introductory packages are small and the trainer might only have 2-3 weeks to impress the client and entice them to commit.

-The Focus System is a simple, straightforward system that’s specifically designed to create effective workouts for beginner clients.
+The Focus System is a simple, straightforward system that’s specifically designed to create effective beginner workout programs.
 With this program you will be able to cover all the bases and design a great program easily and quickly.
-By following the six steps below, you will be able to program an effective beginner routine in less than 30 minutes.
+By following the six steps below, you will be able to program effective beginner workout programs in less than 30 minutes.

 The 6 Steps to Creating Beginner Workout Programs